 \subsection{Ablation studies}

-\paragraph{Robustness to per-round per-query compute budget $K$.} We use the default setting $K=1$ for experiments in \cref{sec:mainresults}.
-Smaller values of $K$ enable finer-grained adaptive allocation, and are generally preferred for maximizing performance.
-In \cref{fig:ablation-two} (left), we conduct ablation studies with $K \in \crl{1, 2, 4, 8}$ on the LiveCodeBench dataset using \texttt{Llama-3.2-1B-Instruct}.
-As shown, our algorithm consistently outperforms the uniform baseline across all values of $K$.
-While larger $K$ values reduce the granularity of allocation---leading to performance closer to uniform allocation under smaller budgets---the performance gap narrows as the average compute budget increases.
-These results demonstrate that \cref{alg:methods} is relatively robust to the choice of the hyperparameter $K$.
+\textbf{\cref{alg:methods} with different $K$.} All main experiments in \cref{sec:mainresults} use the default setting $K = 1$.
+Smaller values of $K$ enable finer-grained adaptive allocation and are generally preferred for maximizing performance.
+In \cref{fig:ablation-two} (left), we conduct an ablation study with $K \in \{1, 2, 4, 8\}$ on the LiveCodeBench dataset using \texttt{Llama-3.2-1B-Instruct}.
+Across all values of $K$, our method consistently outperforms the uniform baseline.
+While larger $K$ reduces allocation granularity—making performance closer to uniform allocation under tight budgets—the gap narrows as the average compute budget increases.
+These results show that \cref{alg:methods} is robust to the choice of $K$.

-\paragraph{Robustness to elimination threshold $\gamma$.} The elimination threshold $\gamma$ is a critical component of our algorithm, as it determines which queries are confidently answered and can thus be removed from the active set.
-Because higher reward scores typically correspond to higher-quality responses, selecting a high threshold $\gamma \in [0, 1]$ is generally appropriate.
-We conduct ablation studies with $\gamma \in \crl{0.97, 0.98, 0.99, 1.0}$ and report the results in \cref{fig:ablation-two} (right).
-Across all tested values, our algorithm consistently outperforms the uniform allocation baseline, demonstrating that \cref{alg:methods} is robust to the choice of this hyperparameter.
+\textbf{\cref{alg:methods} with token controls.} We evaluate \cref{alg:methods} in a token-controlled setting, where compute is measured by total token usage rather than the number of generations.
+To ensure comparability, we match the average token budget used by uniform allocation and discard excess samples when needed.
+As shown in \cref{fig:ablation-two} (middle), on the LiveCodeBench dataset with \texttt{DeepSeek-R1-Distill-Llama-8B}, \cref{alg:methods} still outperforms the uniform baseline even under equivalent token budgets.

+\textbf{\cref{alg:methods} with streaming queries.} We also test \cref{alg:methods} in a streaming setting, where queries arrive sequentially and the full query pool is not available in advance.
+Using the variant described in \cref{sec:extensions}, we evaluate performance in this setting and report results in \cref{fig:ablation-two} (right).
+Our method performs comparably to its pool-based counterpart and still outperforms \textsc{Uniform} with pool access, demonstrating its effectiveness under streaming constraints.